21 Oct Eating Cake in the Front Row at the Guillotine

 Do go to the hospital for tests and physical evidence collection.

-Do formalize events by seeing a counselor and logging the dates and times of sessions as well as those of the offense or offenses.
+Do formalize events by seeing a counsellor and logging the dates and times of sessions as well as those of the offense or offenses.

 Do use Legal Aid or have a first ‘free’ consultation with a lawyer so you have documented proof of seeking help and advice at the time of an offense.